likejazz/contest-server/README.md

 CONTEST
 =======

-CONTEST is a very simple and easy-to-use testing server that tracks hosts' TCP connections.
+CONTEST is a very simple and easy-to-use TCP server that monitor clients' requests.

 The default installation should work immediately for most of you. (default: 11212)